 The BLE SensorTag (blessTags) application

-The BLE (Bluetooth Low Energy) SensorTag application requires Texas Instruments or Silicon Labs Bluetooth Low Energy Modules to work.
+The BLE (Bluetooth Low Energy) SensorTag application requires Texas Instruments or Silicon Labs Bluetooth Low Energy SensorTags to work.

-Mainly, the BLE SensorTag application is able to set, communicate, use and display information from the following SensorTags:
+Mainly, the blessTags application is able to set, communicate, use and display information from the following SensorTags:

-- to set, communicate, use, display (in graphic and numeric ways) and save the information from all the sensors included on all the SensorTags presented above - the available sampling rate is [150 ms ÷ 2.55 s] for CC2451 & CC2650 and [100 ms ÷ 20 min] for ThunderBoard React & Sense;
+- set, communicate, use, display (in graphics and numeric ways) and save the information from each sensor or from all the sensors included on a specific SensorTags from the ones presented above - the available sampling rate is [150 ms ÷ 2.55 s] for CC2451 & CC2650 and [100 ms ÷ 20 min] for ThunderBoard React & Sense;

 - Movement security systems - the blessTags is able to supervise the movements.
 If someone moves (even one centimeter) your luggage, door etc., the app will warn you audio and/or visually of this … and the thief will be caught.

 - Magnetic security system.

 - Remote control for the PC is a module which can send different commands from a SensorTag: (a) to any application running on Windows or (b) to the operating system.

 - Accelerometer mouse module allows you to replace the mouse with a SensorTag.
 The SensorTag can move the cursor on the screen and to replace the two mouse buttons with the buttons of the SensorTag.